Frequently Asked Questions.

 Which Hollywood studios does Movie Licensing USA represent?

-These studios are covered under the annual license for K-12 schools: Walt Disney Pictures, Paramount Pictures, Warner Bros., Sony Pictures, NBC/Universal Pictures, New Line Cinema, Lionsgate Films, MGM, Touchstone Pictures, Hollywood Pictures, Columbia Pictures, TriStar Pictures, Summit Entertainment, Focus Features, Miramax, Warner Independent Pictures, Fine Line Features, United Artists, Paramount Vantage and Screen Gems.
+These studios are covered under the annual license for K-12 schools: Walt Disney Pictures, Paramount Pictures, Warner Bros., Sony Pictures, NBC/Universal Pictures, New Line Cinema, Lionsgate Films, MGM, Touchstone Pictures, Hollywood Pictures, Columbia Pictures, TriStar Pictures, Summit Entertainment, Focus Features, Miramax, Warner Independent Pictures, Fine Line Features, United Artists, Searchlight Pictures, 20th Century Studios, DreamWorks Animation, Paramount Vantage and Screen Gems.
 To confirm whether or not a title is covered under this license, please search for the title on this website or call us at 1-877-321-1300.

-Movie Licensing USA also works with these studios on a title by title basis: A24, Magnolia Pictures, Weinstein Company, TSI/Amazon, Bleecker Street, Broad Green Pictures, STX Entertainment, Open Road Films, Monterey Media, RaDIUS-TWC, Relativity, Samuel Goldwyn, Turner Pictures and many others.
-For more information on obtaining single event licensing, please order online, contact us or call 1-877-321-1300.
+Movie Licensing USA also works with these studios on a title by title basis: A24, Magnolia Pictures, Cohen Media, IFC Films, Cinedigm, Good Deed Entertainment, Filmrise, The Orchard, Lantern Entertainment, TSI/Amazon, Bleecker Street, STX Entertainment, Monterey Media, Relativity, Samuel Goldwyn and many others.
+For more information on obtaining single event licensing call 1-877-321-1300.

 How can I confirm that a movie I'd like to show is covered under my Annual Public Performance Site License?